blackwidow28/Markdown_practice/README.md

 ## Introduction
-This project is part of my studying with Codecademy.
-I am on the Full Stack Engineering program, with a view to find employment in this field in the future.
+This project is part of my study with Codecademy.
+I am on doing Full Stack Engineering program, with a view to find employment in this field in the future.

 ## Table of contents
 * [Technologies](#technologies)